 In Bobbi’s post she indicates that you can do it the manual way as Natalie had done in the past, use a food processor to grind it up, or microwave it and tear it to shreds.
 I’m always a fan of fire, so naturally I used the microwave method.
 After cutting the bar up into pieces I found a recently trashed cereal box as a plate, and placed it into the microwave.
 I found about 3 minutes gets all the way through if you slice it into 4-5 pieces.
 Now if you dice those pieces further, it only takes about 2 minutes.

 Once I removed the soap fluff from the microwave I found it to be spongy and kind of hard to crumble as the article said, but i did find it quite easy to put into the blender.
 Thats right, the blender in the upper cabinet that we rarely use, it will make that soap fluff into soap powder!!!!
 Since all the other items of this concoction are all powder (and crystals for the smell good) it made since.
+Whenever I get done of laundry, I always use the best steam generator iron.
+It does great for me and I iron my clothes pretty well with it.

 Also in Bobbi’s post, she indicates that she layered the items into a big bucket and then mixed it up.
 Being a man, I knew there must be a better way, I mean, who has all the time to go back and forth between all those boxes time and time again.
 After a quick trip to the garage, I came back with my trusty 18v cordless drill, and a never used Workforce5-Gallon Helix Paint Mixer.